feelixs/cli/README.md

 options:
-   -account, -a          The account which the transpiler belongs to -addSetting, -as      Adds a setting to the SSoTmeProject -build, -b            Build any transpilers in the
+   -account, -a          The account which the transpiler belongs to -addSetting, -as      Adds a setting to the aicapture.json -build, -b            Build any transpilers in the
                          current folder (or children).
    -buildAll, -ba        Builds all transpilers in the project